Superexponential growth of epidemics in networks with cliques: Additional results for

 \section{Additional results for $\beta=1$}

+Here, we first demonstrate the convergence of our stochastic simulations to the theoretical predictions as the network size increases.
+Figure~\ref{fig.boxER7ER3} shows the fraction of infected individuals versus $f$ for ER$_7$-ER$_3$ networks with different numbers of nodes, illustrating how the simulation results progressively approach the theoretical solution with increasing network size.

-In this section, we provide additional results of our SIQ model for networks with cliques in which $P(k_C)$ and $P(k_I)$ follow other degree distributions.
+Following this demonstration, we provide additional results of our SIQ model for networks with cliques in which $P(k_C)$ and $P(k_I)$ follow other degree distributions.
 Specifically, we considered three types of distributions: \begin{itemize} \item Truncated Poisson distribution: where $c$ is a normalization constant. \item Truncated Power-law distribution: where $c$ is a normalization constant. \item Kronecker Delta distribution: $\delta_{k,k^*}$. \end{itemize}

 Our results for networks with $P(k_C)\sim Pois(3,2,20)$ and $P(k_I)\sim Pois(3,1,20)$ are shown in Figs.~\ref{fig.suppScatt}a and~\ref{fig.suppTime}a.
 Specifically, in Fig.~\ref{fig.suppScatt}a, we display $I_{tot}$ as a function of $f$, and in Fig.~\ref{fig.suppTime}a, we show the time evolution of $I_{new}$ for different values of $f$.
 On the other hand, our results for networks with: \begin{itemize} \item $P(k_C)\sim Pois(7,2,20)$ and $P(k_I)\sim Pois(7,1,20)$ are presented in Figs.~\ref{fig.suppScatt}b and~\ref{fig.suppTime}b. \item $P(k_C)\sim \delta_{k_C,7}$ and $P(k_I)\sim \delta_{k_C,3}$ are shown in Figs.~\ref{fig.suppScatt}c and~\ref{fig.suppTime}c. \item $P(k_C)\sim Pois(7,2,20)$ and $P(k_I)\sim PL(2.5,2,50)$ are presented in Figs.~\ref{fig.suppScatt}d and~\ref{fig.suppTime}d.
 For the distribution $P(k_I)$, we chose $k_{min}=2$, because for $k_{min}=1$ we do not observe the super-exponential growth phenomenon. \end{itemize}